hayyanbaig/github-easy-download/README.md

 - GitHub limits how many lookups an IP address can make per hour without logging in, so on rare occasions the button may not appear until that resets.

+## Support

+If this saved you time, a ⭐ on the repo helps more than you'd think — and if you'd like to support development directly, reach out.

 ## License